'The finest moment in Emery's brilliant Villa rebuild'

 When Villa were searching for Gerrard’s replacement, Emery was on a four-man list with Ruben Amorim, now much-coveted at Sporting Lisbon, Mauricio Pochettino and Julen Lopetegui.

-He is the driving force behind Villa's renewal, his imprint all over this win against Bayern, from the fierce defensive organisation to the midfield pressing and a winner on the counter attack, Duran lifting Pau Torres' long pass over the stranded Manuel Neuer.
+He is the driving force behind Villa's renewal, his imprint all over this win against Bayern, from the fierce defensive organisation to the midfield pressing and a winner on the counter-attack, Duran lifting Pau Torres' long pass over the stranded Manuel Neuer.

 Emery's shrewd strategy also unsettled Bayern, with a more direct approach targeting defender Dayot Upamecano with Ollie Watkins running in behind.
-He was also aware of Bayern keeper Manuel Neuer's habit of playing as a sweeper keeper, which led directly to Duran's goal.
+He was also aware of Bayern keeper Neuer's habit of playing as a sweeper keeper, which led directly to Duran's goal.
 The ploy worked to perfection.

 Mention what Emery brings and one Villa insider told BBC Sport: "Attention to detail.
 An incredible work ethic.
-Down time does not exist as far as Unai is concerned.
+Downtime does not exist as far as Unai is concerned.
 He is incredible and he is getting the rewards that work ethic deserves.
 He also respectful to everyone at the club and very popular."

 He turns to his laptop once the formalities of a game are completed, sitting at the front of Villa's coach focusing immediately on the next match, the next opponent.

 He has brought 23 Spanish coaches into Bodymoor Heath, a sign of Villa's trust and investment in Emery, but he has ensured they have totally integrated with those already there in a calm and welcoming atmosphere.
-There is mutual respect from all at Bodymoor Heath, an environment fostered by Emery, whose English is said to be much better than some might expect.
+The staff all work within strict lines of demarcation in an atmosphere of co-operation and without internal tensions, all aimed at Emery's common goal of bring Villa back to the top of the game.

 Ayestaran was Rafael Benitez's assistant when he enjoyed early success winning the Champions League and FA Cup at Liverpool.
-It was never quite the same at Anfield after he left, perhaps no co-incidence as the 61-year-old is a personable and highly-respected figure with great knowledge of the Premier League and the game in general.
+It was never quite the same at Anfield after he left, perhaps no coincidence as the 61-year-old is a personable and highly respected figure with great knowledge of the Premier League and the game in general.

 Emery, who also has the trusted Damian Vidagany at his side, was not afraid to keep members of Gerrard’s staff, such as the outstanding set-piece coach Austin MacPhee, a workaholic in the mode of his manager.